zencart/documentation/content/user/upgrading/php_warnings.md

 ---
-title: Fixing PHP Warnings and Deprecated messages
+title: PHP Warnings and Deprecated messages after upgrading
+description: How to fix the most common PHP7 messages
 category: upgrading
 weight: 10
 ---